About

 Community Engagement

-Engagement with community-based organizations within the watershed is key to the implementation of the plan.
+Engagement with community-based organizations within the watershed is key to the development of the plan.
 SAWPA is working with CBOs across the watershed to foster collaboration, gather local insights, and integrate community perspectives into the plan’s framework.

 For questions or additional information about community engagement opportunities, contact Emily Fuentes at (951) 354-4256 or via the below form.